sharjeel3/react-smsglobal-app/README.md

 ## Approach
 * You might find the business logic approach a bit unusual as compared to most production React apps at the moment.
 The solution relies on React Hooks to provide the props and callbacks the views can 'use'.
 This is done specifically to improve code composition and follow better functional programming pattern while avoiding classes.
-* I have added a UI library for base level user interface components.
-* My focus was to showcase React app architecture and building business logic in React using Hooks
+* My focus was to showcase React app architecture and building business logic in React using Hooks.
+You will notice a lot of emphasis on functional programming patterns.
 * Form inputs are controlled and do not store any local state
 * App is using prop-types for props validation
 * Code styling and formatting options can be seen in eslint and prettier config